graduation & convocation

 - Keep track of your degree requirements by making reference to the Degree Requirement Audit PDF checklist.

-- After using Degree Explorer and doing a self-audit of your degree requirements, you can make an appointment with our Academic Advisor, Claudia Li Tang, in the Innis Registrar’s Office to discuss and confirm your path to graduation.
+- After using Degree Explorer and doing a self-audit of your degree requirements, you can make an appointment with our Academic Advisor, Nancy Prior, in the Innis Registrar’s Office to discuss and confirm your path to graduation.

 - Ensure that your subject POSts are correct (i.e., those that you wish to graduate with), and that you are enrolled in all necessary courses.
 Contact your Departmental Advisors if you have questions regarding your upcoming subject POSt assessments.

 - Request graduation on ROSI/ACORN by the deadline.
 ROSI/ACORN will automatically project whether or not you are eligible to graduate based on the credits that you have earned to date, and the courses you are currently enrolled in.

 - If you have missed the deadline to request graduation on ROSI/ACORN, immediately bring a Graduate Request Form to the Innis Registrar’s Office.

 - Your online graduation request will prompt the departments of your subject POSts to perform Program Requirement checks.
 These checks are eventually forwarded to the Office of the Faculty Registrar and are simultaneously emailed to you (Dec. to March for June grads / Aug. to Oct. for Nov. grads).